TL;DR

 Not all AI-augmented platforms are equal.
 Use this checklist when evaluating options:

 • Automation depth.
 Does the platform automate the full hunting process, from hypothesis generation to evidence compilation?
 Or does it only automate data collection, leaving the analytical work to your team?
-True AI-augmented hunting compresses hours of manual investigation into minutes.
+True AI-augmented hunting compresses hunts of up to 40 hours into roughly one hour, not just minutes off a query.

 • Reasoning capability.
 Can the platform handle novel scenarios it has not seen before, or is it limited to matching known IOCs and predefined patterns?
 Look for platforms that demonstrate adaptive reasoning rather than rigid rule-matching.